djrscally/pubg_reporting/README.md

 $ (venv) python sync.py --build-only
 ```

-The script wil build the database for you.
+The script will build the database for you.
 At this point all the infrastructure is set up; you can run `python sync.py` to pull in data for the players you defined in the config.json file.

 Once the script completes, you should be good to go; you can hook in whichever analysis tool takes your fancy.
 I like [Metabase](https://www.metabase.com/).